tmpethick/campusnet-electron/README.md

 ## Tests

-Currently only the downloader module itself is tested.
+Currently only the downloader module itself is tested – and this is not at all properly covered.
+Run on own responsibility!
+There is no mocking done so it will actually download the files.

 ## Learnings